Choosing the Right Type of Personal Loan for You

 A secured personal loan involves collateral, making it ‘secured’ by the asset such as property or a vehicle.
 Rates, fees and terms can vary considerably for this type of loan.
 Eligibility depends on similar circumstances with most secured or unsecured loans.
 Primarily the rates and terms you may receive depend on your income, credit history and credit score.
 A secured personal loan is also typically found through online lenders and financial institutions.

-Auto Loans – this type of loan is for those buying a new or used vehicle and require financing.
+Auto Loans – this type of loan is for those buying a new or used vehicle and require financing need a car loan.
 Those that trade in their vehicle can lower the cost of the loan, depending what their trade in is worth, the type of vehicle they look to finance, and repayment terms they choose.

 Home Loans – this type of loan is also known as a mortgage.
 Almost a third of Canadians have a home loan.
 This type of loan has the option of fixed or variable rates.
 A home loan usually requires including a down payment and has certain requirements even when collateral is involved.